johnschoeman/sprinkles-of-functional-programming/outline.md

 "don't paint yourself into a corner" in regards to just building things without knowing whats comming in future feature requests.

+---

+You can have both and object oriented paradigm and a functional paradigm present in the same code base.
+In fact you should.